NormandErwan/ArucoUnity/Documentation/manual/create-markers.md

 The additional configurable parameters are:

-- `MarginLength`: The markers margin on the white squares.
+- `MarginLength`: The margin of the markers on the white squares.
 - `SquaresNumberX`: The number of squares on the board X axis.
 - `SquaresNumberY`: The number of squares on the board Y axis.
 - `SquareSideLength`: The width in pixels of each square.